 It also seems like a sport far removed from the definition of Black Canadian culture that I have in my head.
-But when I came across a Black History month event happening in Ottawa called Speaking Black Hockey, I was intrigued by the idea that a sport I myself have considered “lily white” actually was full of people who looked like me, and their contributions to the sport have long been covered up.
+But when I came across a Black History month event happening in Ottawa called Speaking Black Hockey, I was intrigued by the idea that hockey was once full of people who looked like me, but their contributions to the sport have long been covered up.

 So why did the Colored League come to an end just a few decades after it was born?
 You’ve heard of Africville right?
 Let me explain.
 The city of Halifax decided they needed large portions of land to run a railway right through Africville, basically kicking Black people out of their homes.
 There was of course, protest against the move.
 And leading the legal fight were several prominent players from the Colored League.
 Backlash ensued: the team stopped getting ice time.
 When they did, it was under very poor ice conditions.
 The media stopped covering the games, people stopped coming, and the league was effectively killed off, left to play on outdoor ponds.
 There were several factors contributing to the gradual decline of the league, including World War I and the Halifax Explosion of 1917, but the Africville issue was perhaps the most critical factor.